Luis Suárez Fernández: Life and work

-Politically right-wing in orientation, Suárez has connexions with the Fundación Francisco Franco, who are alleged to have funded the publication of Francisco Franco y su tiempo (1984).
-Suárez is also the current president of the Hermandad del Valle de los Caídos.
+Politically right-wing in orientation, Suárez had connections with the Francisco Franco National Foundation (FNFF), who are alleged to have funded the publication of Francisco Franco y su tiempo (1984).
+Suárez was also the president of the Hermandad del Valle de los Caídos.
 These ties to Francoism have garnered the denunciation of fellow historian Javier Tusell, among others.
 He authored the entry for Francisco Franco in the 2011 Diccionario Biográfico Español, published by the Real Academia de la Historia, which has been denounced by historians as being Francoist propaganda.

-Fernández is also an active Catholic and a member of Opus Dei.
+Fernández was also an active Catholic and a member of Opus Dei.

-He was elected to medalla nº 4 of the Real Academia de la Historia on 7 May 1993, he took up his seat on 23 January 1994.
+He was elected to medalla nº 4 of the Real Academia de la Historia on 7 May 1993; he took up his seat on 23 January 1994.

+Fernández turned 100 on 25 June 2024, and died on 15 December 2024.